-The property is a vital office component within the Village.
-Given the importance of having 3500 Lacey Road fully occupied, a one-year extension to August 16, 2014 is warranted.
+The 3500 Lacey Road property is a vital office component within the Village.
+Given the importance of having 3500 Lacey Road fully occupied and the fact that this is the last extension the Village can approve, staff believes a one-year extension to August 16, 2015 is warranted.